11 Top-Rated Resorts in the Hudson Valley, NY

-There are also many pleasant walking trails showcasing the grounds and gardens, along with numerous locations to take photos.
+There are also walking trails along with numerous locations to take photos.
 Wedding parties and tourists alike can be seen posing on the grand old staircases and beautiful outdoor terraces.
 Activities such as hiking, biking, and golf are all within easy reach.

 Address: 634 Pine Hill Road, Chester, New York

 Families and groups of travelers can choose from the resort's private accommodations: a two-bedroom cottage, four-bedroom house, and three-story mansion.

 Accommodation: Buttermilk Falls Inn & Spa